Primary PE and Sports Premium

 Schools can choose to use the Primary PE and Sport Premium to provide additional provision for swimming but this must be for activity over and above the national curriculum requirements.
 Have you used it in this way?

-If you would like any further information please contact Mrs Neale (PE co-ordinator) or Mrs Rutherford (Business Manager)
+If you would like any further information please contact Mrs Lennon (PE co-ordinator) or Mrs Rutherford (Business Manager)